tidyverse/dplyr/tests/testthat/_snaps/join-rows.md

       ! `relationship` must be one of "one-to-one", "one-to-many", "many-to-one", or "many-to-many", not "warn-many-to-many". i Did you mean "many-to-many"?

+# join_rows() rethrows overflow error nicely (#6912)

+    Code
+      join_rows(df, df, condition = ">=")
+    Condition
+      Error:
+      !
+This join would result in more rows than R can handle. i 50000005000000 rows would be returned.
+      i 2147483647 is the maximum number of rows allowed. i Double check your join keys.
+This error commonly occurs due to a missing join key, or an improperly specified join condition. i If you believe this is an error in dplyr, please report it at <https://github.com/tidyverse/dplyr/issues>.

 # `multiple = NULL` is deprecated and results in `'all'` (#6731)

     Code